Gene Clair: Growth of Clair Brothers

-Gene along with his brother Roy presided over the growth of Clair Brothers during the 1970s and 1980s from a small companies to one of the leading sound companies in the US.
+Gene along with his brother Roy presided over the growth of Clair Brothers during the 1970s and 1980s from a small company to one of the leading sound companies in the US.
 The Clair brothers evolved the company from using standard commercial sound products to designing and manufacturing much of their own equipment.
 Two notable products were the S4 4-way speaker system and their 12 AM stage monitor.